Home

 Mustard Encrusted Salmon

 Oh yummy!
-This Mustard Encrusted Salmon With Horseradish is a favorite restaurant seafood recipe!
+This Mustard Encrusted Salmon with Horseradish is a favorite restaurant salmon recipe!

 I love to serve this salmon recipe with fresh asparagus and a Spinach and Mushroom Salad.